sufialihasan/sufialihasan/README.md

-# Hi, I'm Sufialihasan 👋
+# Hi, I'm Sufi Ali Hasan 👋

 Welcome to my GitHub profile!
-I'm a **Full Stack Developer** with expertise in creating efficient and scalable web applications.
-Passionate about clean code and elegant solutions, I specialize in **PHP**, **Laravel**, **MySQL**, **JavaScript**, and **Bootstrap 5**.
+I'm a **Software Developer** with expertise in creating efficient and scalable web applications.
+Passionate about clean code and elegant solutions, I specialize in **PHP**, **Laravel**, **MySQL**, and **JavaScript**.
 Here you'll find a variety of my projects, tools, and contributions.

 ---

 ## 🚀 About Me

 - 💻 **Experience:**
-  - Skilled in **Software Development**: React + Vite, HTML, CSS, Bootstrap
+  - Skilled in **Software Development**: Laravel + PHP, JavaScript, Ajax, JQuery, HTML, CSS, Bootstrap
-  - Proficient in **Backend Development**: PHP, Laravel, Node.js with Express.js
+  - Proficient in **Backend Development**: PHP, Laravel, JavaScript
   - Database management using **MySQL**

-- 📖 Constantly learning and improving my knowledge of new frameworks and tools to stay updated with industry trends.

-- 💼 Open to collaborating on impactful projects and freelancing opportunities.

 ---